LaurenG123/Training/README.md

 )

-#### *The purpose of this repository is to display projects completed and started during the duration of the Spartaglobal training period spanning 8 weeks.
+#### *The purpose of this repository is to display projects completed and started during the duration of the Spartaglobal period spanning 8 weeks.
 Each file has been grouped and ordered with the following schema :*